Data-Driven Resilience Assessment against Sparse Sensor Attacks

 \section{Conclusion}

-We presented a data-driven framework based on sparse observability to assess the system's resilience against malicious poisoning attacks, utilizing only the state and output data.
-For both attack-free and poisoned data, we derived the necessary and sufficient conditions for the data to be informative for $ \rho $-sparse observability.
-Using these conditions, we developed algorithms to compute $ \rho^{\max} $, which is a data-driven metric of the attack-resilience of a system.
-We also derived polynomial-time algorithms to compute $ \rho^{\max} $ under specific conditions.
-Finally, we illustrated the efficacy and limitations of our proposed results through numerical examples of a pendulum model and a random system.
+We presented a data-driven framework based on sparse observability to assess the system's resilience against malicious sparse sensor attacks, using only the state and output data.
+For both attack-free and poisoned data, we derived the necessary and sufficient conditions for the data to be informative for $ \varrho $-sparse observability.
+Using these conditions, we developed algorithms to compute $ \varrho^{\max} $, which is a data-driven metric of attack resilience.
+Under an additional spectral condition, we provided polynomial-time procedures to compute $ \varrho^{\max} $.
+Finally, we illustrated the efficacy and limitations of our proposed framework through a numerical example.

-Although our results assume noiseless data, extending them to noisy data is left for future work.
+Although our results assume noiseless data, extending them to noisy data is a topic for future work.
 Another important direction is to develop analogous results based on the input/output data.
-A further direction is to consider both actuator and sensor attacks and to investigate attack-resilience metrics against them based on the input/output data.